mfigurski80/NTPeek/README.md

 - `%_id%` will render the notion page id for the element

-- `%_pr%` will render an exclamation point if assigned task priority is high (see the priority flag).
-Still WIP
+- `%_p%` will render an exclamation point if assigned task priority is high (see the priority flag), and a space otherwise

 ### Sorting